meliopolis/chainhopper-sdk/README.md

   sourcePosition: Position, // from @uniswap/v3-sdk
   sourceTokenId: 1806423n,
   sourceChainId: 8453,

+  // owner is needed to specify the recipient on the destination chain
   owner: '0x4bD047CA72fa05F0B89ad08FE5Ba5ccdC07DFFBF',

   // destination chain, protocol and Position that could be created